-Disclosure: All my lodging, meals, and activities were hosted by Visit Phoenix.
+Disclosure: All my lodging, meals, and activities to write my Fairmont Princess story were hosted by Visit Phoenix.
 As always all opinions are my own

 I wasn’t really wined and dined.
 It was more like spa’d and tequila’d and taco’d, but who’s counting?

 But first, let me just say, after just a brief repose at the Fairmont Scottsdale Princess, I can tell you that if you find yourself in the greater Phoenix area, you are going to want to make this resort your home away from home.
 There is nothing better after a long day of golfing, rooting for your team during spring training, hiking, or visiting any of my favorite spots, than returning to a hotel that feels like nirvana!

 Like a lot of Fairmont hotels, the Fairmont Scottsdale Princess has a lobby dog.
 A few actually.
 I petted them all.
 Seriously, it’s a requirement.
 Okay it’s not, but I couldn’t resist.
 Don’t let Bisby’s sad demeanor fool you, 60 seconds after this shot he was all over me for cuddles!